Dear Friends,

-Greetings from Cherry Hill Cohousing (formerly called “Pioneer Valley Cohousing Community; changed name in October 2022).
+Greetings from Cherry Hill Cohousing (formerly called “Pioneer Valley Cohousing Community”; name changed in October 2022).
 Thank you for your interest in our community.
 We invite you to visit!
 When you come, we will be glad to give you a tour of the community, including our Common House and at least one of our individual homes.
 We have regular common meals on Monday and Wednesday evenings, and we can sign you in for dinner if we have at least 3 days notice.

 One of the best ways to get to know us, and to understand the dynamics of cohousing, is to attend one of our meetings.
 Full Circle meetings happen about every four weeks, rotating among Saturday and Sunday mornings and afternoons and some weekday evenings.

-The book Cohousing: A contemporary approach to housing ourselves by Kathryn McCamant & Charles Durrett gives a real flavor of cohousing and its history.
+The book Cohousing: A Contemporary Approach to Housing Ourselves by Kathryn McCamant & Charles Durrett gives a real flavor of cohousing and its history.

 The web site www.cohousing.org provides detailed information about the history of cohousing and about cohousing communities across the country.